• 00Days

 It is important that you read and understand these guidelines while preparing your presentation.

-It is recommended that all poster presenters use the official presentation template when preparing their poster.
-This template is already in the 16:9 ratio.
+It is recommended that all poster presenters use the official presentation template when preparing their poster, however this is not mandatory.
+This template is already in the A0, portrait style.

 Poster information